htcondor/htcondor/docs/admin-manual/security.rst

-the NTSSPI authentication method can be used to authenticate and encrypt the connection. *condor\_store\_cred* will warn and prompt for cancellation, if the channel is not encrypted for whatever reason (typically because common accounts do not exist or HTCondor’s security is misconfigured).
+the NTSSPI authentication method can be used to authenticate and encrypt the connection. *condor\_store\_cred* will warn and prompt for cancellation, if the channel is not encrypted for whatever reason (typically because common accounts do not exist or HTCondor's security is misconfigured).

-When a daemon is authenticated using a pool password, its security principle is condor\_pool@$(UID\_DOMAIN), where $(UID\_DOMAIN) is taken from the daemon’s configuration.
+When a daemon is authenticated using a pool password, its security principle is condor\_pool@$(UID\_DOMAIN), where $(UID\_DOMAIN) is taken from the daemon's configuration.
 The ALLOW\_DAEMON and ALLOW\_NEGOTIATOR configuration variables for authorization should restrict access using this name.
 For example,